 The pharmaceutical and medical device industry already has good manufacturing practices (GMP).
 That’s mostly because of the Current Good Manufacturing Practice (CGMP) regulations that are enforced by the FDA (Food and Drug Administration).

-Additional regulations include the 21 CFR Part 11 that regulates electronic data, electronic signatures and electronic records (ESER), and CAPA (Corrective and Preventive Actions).
+Additional regulations include the 21 CFR Part 11, which regulates electronic data, electronic signatures and electronic records (ESER), and CAPA (Corrective and Preventive Actions).

 Similarly, you’ll find that there is also Good Clinical Practice (GCP) and Good Laboratory Practice (GLP).

-Some quality management systems also include Good Storage Practice (GSP) and Good Review Practice (GRP) in the mix too.
+Some quality management systems also include Good Storage Practice (GSP) and Good Review Practice (GRP) in the mix.

 Along with the GxP quality control concept, a regulatory agency also includes standard operating procedures (SOPs) for the organizations.